mdozmorov/MDgenomerunner/README.md

 `t.test2` - t-test from a summary statistics

+`round_df` - round all columns with numerical values in a data frame

 ### GenomeRunner-specific main functions

 `gr_load_data` - loads enrichment analysis matrix(es) and remove non-informative enrichment results.